Keola Lai

 Multiple listings (at least 6 of 20) and several remarks explicitly reference heating: phrases include "heated pool", "large heated pool", and "heated lap-pool."
 The heated designation appears in multiple agents' remarks and in MLS HEAPOO checkboxes, supporting inclusion of a heated pool as a building amenity.

-Strong building-level evidence supports in-unit laundry.
-The current MLS data shows washer/dryer in the inclusions for 20/20 listings, and numerous agent remarks confirm it with phrases like 'in-unit washer and dryer,' 'in-unit washer/dryer,' and 'Stack Washer & Dryer.'
-This appears consistent across many listings rather than a one-off copy-paste error.
+Strong evidence supports in-unit laundry at Keola La'i.
+The current MLS data shows washer/dryer in the inclusions for 20/20 listings, and several remarks explicitly confirm it with phrases like "in-unit washer and dryer," "washer/dryer in unit," and "Stack Washer & Dryer."
+The repeated confirmation across multiple listings suggests this is reliable and not just copy-paste noise.

 No analysis available